 The orders of the Hon’ble Court is available under the Resources tab.

-The hearing in the PIL is ongoing and the next date of hearing is 25th June 2020.
+The hearing in the PIL is ongoing.

 - Impleadment Application by Ondede and Centre for Study of Social Exclusion and Inclusive Policy, NLSIU